-Prior to her work at UM-Dearborn, Dr. Hall served over 10 years in the nonprofit sector, most notably on the executive leadership team of Focus: HOPE, a nationally renowned organization in Detroit engaged in civil and human rights, and workforce development.
-She led agency-wide development for its annual $28+ million operating budget, as well as public policy advocacy, community and volunteer outreach, communications and marketing, research and related activities.
-Dr. Hall also served roughly 20 years in public service and government relations positions in the Greater Washington, D.C.
-Area, including work for the U.S. Congress and as a political appointee for the 41st President of the United States, serving in the U.S. Departments of State and Agriculture.
+Prior to her work at UM-Dearborn, Dr. Hall served over 10 years in the nonprofit sector, most notably at Focus: HOPE, a nationally renowned Detroit organization engaged in civil and human rights.
+She led its annual $28+ million operating budget fundraising efforts, as well as public policy advocacy, community and volunteer outreach, communications, marketing, and research.
+Prior to that, Dr. Hall served roughly 20 years in public service and government relations positions in Washington, D.C., including work for a U.S. Congressman and as a political appointee for the 41st President of the United States, serving in the U.S. Departments of State and Agriculture.

 Dr. Hall actively participates in professional and academic activities related to: public administration & policy; the nonprofit sector; community/civic engagement, social entrepreneurship and civil society; Detroit’s urban renewal and revitalization; regional conservation collaborative impact efforts; as well as talent management and workforce development, especially as it relates to young adults and their healing and resilience journeys.
 Her primary interest is to engage in both theory and practice that lead to positive transformational social change.

 Ph.D.
-Virginia Polytechnic and State University; M.P.A.
-The George Washington University in 1993; B.A.
-Bucknell University
+Virginia Tech, Public Administration and Public Affairs; M.P.A.
+The George Washington University; B.A.
+Bucknell University, Japanese Studies.